opencv/opencv/doc/tutorials/calib3d/camera_calibration/camera_calibration.markdown

     dramatically improve the accuracies of the estimated camera intrinsic parameters.
 This new calibration method will be called if command line parameter `-d=<number>` is provided.
 In the above code snippet, `grid_width` is actually the value set by `-d=<number>`.
-It's the measured distance between top-left and top-right corners of the pattern grid points.
-The value usually stays in the neighborhood of `s.squareSize * (s.boardSize.width - 1)`.
+It's the measured distance between top-left (0, 0, 0) and top-right (s.squareSize*(s.boardSize.width-1), 0, 0) corners of the pattern grid points.
 It should be measured precisely with rulers or vernier calipers.
     After calibration, newObjPoints will be updated with refined 3D coordinates of object points.
 -   The image points.
 This is a vector of *Point2f* vector which for each input image contains coordinates of the important points (corners for chessboard and centers of the circles for the circle pattern).
 We have already collected this from @ref cv::findChessboardCorners or @ref